mcnichol/code-orange/README.md

 1. Discuss Testing Triangle
 1. Test mockito verify delegation to PersonService

-## Going Headless
+### Going Headless - SPA's and Microservices
+A common approach towards separating the frontend from leveraging a SPA approach introduces certain tradeoffs in session, content, and server side rendering for flexibility in deployment and devleopment alongside certain performance tradeoffs advantageous in certain situations.
+Modern Javascript frameworks such as React offer significant support in making SPA's high functioning services able to route requests and render in a performant (and highly reusable) manner.

+#### TDD the SPA
 1. Create React App
     1. Test Watcher in React
     1. Create Banner
     1. Create Title
         1. Align vs Justify with Flex

+#### TDD the Backend REST Microservice
 1. Spring Boot init with web,jpa,h2
 1. Create RestController
     1. `@Controller` vs `@RestController`
     1. Test with isAnnotationPresent()
     1. Test `/user` endpoint
+        1. Discuss RESTful
     1. Builder vs Beans
         1. `@JsonDeserialize` && `@JsonPOJOBuilder`
     1. Inject PersonService and verify
 1. Test PersonService
     1. PersonEntity
     1. Discuss DTO / Entity
 1. Implement Repository
     1. data.sql && schema.sql
+    1. Discuss Flyway and ORM

-## Data as backing services (Unlikely due to time limitation)
+### Data as backing services (Unlikely due to time limitation)
 Connect to a Redis Cache

-## Controlling the Cache - Getting dirty with Hashtables (Highly Unlikely due to time limitation)
+### Controlling the Cache - Getting dirty with Hashtables (Highly Unlikely due to time limitation)
 Implement our own Hashtable